kalbfuss/01memories/README.md

 fi
 ```

-If you intend to run Pyframe as *systemd* service, you can optionally create a second script for clean up after termination.
+If you intend to run Digital Memories as *systemd* service, you can optionally create a second script for clean up after termination.
 In this example, we turn off the screen (works only under X11, not Wayland).

 **/usr/local/bin/stop-pyframe**